friedger/info_tokens/docs/why_buy_tft.md

 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/join-700.png)

+ThreeFold Token (TFT) is a decentralized digital currency  used to buy autonomous and decentralized Internet services (compute, storage, applications) on the ThreeFold Network – generated only when active capacity is added to the ThreeFold Grid.

-## Value Backed
+## Utility Driven
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-01.png)

-100% of ThreeFold Tokens are asset backed by the fastest growing commodity in the world, the internet.
-Tokens only get generated when servers get connected to the internet.
-Each token is at least 6 times undervalued compared to the commercial value of the newly connected capacity.
+The ThreeFold Token represents a unit of reservation of autonomous Internet capacity.

-## Good For The Planet
+## Friendly to The Planet
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-02.png)

-The ThreeFold Token is a result of mining useful internet capacity.
-We call this farming.
-The ThreeFold Blockchain is 100% energy neutral.
+The ThreeFold Token is generated a result of adding active internet capacity.
+We call this process farming.
+The ThreeFold's blockchain is 100% energy efficient.
 The produced internet capacity uses up to 10 times less energy, it removes the need for centralized power-hungry data centers.

 ## Reliable & Secure
 ![](https://raw.githubusercontent.com/threefoldfoundation/info_tokens/master/docs/img/ic-benefits-05.png)